 So we definitely know that we’re talking about sex.
 That’s for sure.
 But what is the impact of all of this talk?
 You can imagine a thousand different messages contained in the space between one “sex” and the next.
 Whether that’s liberating is up for debate.

-Found at The Daily What.Lisa Wade, PhD is a professor at Occidental College.
+Found at The Daily What.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.